HinaseM/AAM-reference/README.md

 ### Input requirements

 The query object must already be **subset to microglia** before running this script.
-Marker genes and thresholds for microglia extraction may vary by tissue, age, and platform; see the Methods section of the associated manuscript for the approach used in this study (Tmem119, Aif1 positive; Hexb for excluding monocytes/macrophages) as a reference, but this step is left to the user's judgment for their own data.
+For marker genes, see the Methods section of the associated manuscript for the approach used in this study (Tmem119, Aif1 positive; Hexb for excluding monocytes/macrophages) as a reference, but this step is left to the user's judgment for their own data.